 Benefit Comparison of RV Building Methods

 The topics below don’t exist in a vacuum.
 While we’re pointing them out individually, you need to remember that they all work together.
 As you continue forward through this article, make sure you keep an open mind.
-You may find a few surprises about your preferred RV building method you hadn’t considered before.
+You may find a few surprises about your preferred RV building method you haven’t considered before.

 Exterior of Sidewalls